Charles H. Revson Foundation Fellow Ms. Hana Klamkova

 Ms. Klamkova is the author of several publications, including the articles “Rod a rasa: ‘Zenska otazka’ v Tretej risi” [Gender and Race: The ‘Women’s Question’ in the Third Reich] in Gender, rovne prilezitosti,vyzkum (2007), and a review of the series Holokaust na Slovensku [Holocaust in Slovakia] in Cesky casopis historicky (2008).
 She has presented her research on numerous occasions, including the international conference Holokaust ako historicky a moralny problem v minulosti a sucasnosti.
 Sucasny stav vyskumu [Holocaust as a Historical and Moral Problem of the past and the Present: Current Stage of Research] held in Mojmirovce, Slovakia in 2007.
 Ms. Klamkova is the recipient of various awards, including a Marie Curie Fellowship for Early Stage Training from the European Commission, a Felix Posen Fellowship from the Vidal Sassoon International Center for the Study of Antisemitism, an Israel Government Scholarship, and a Gisela Fleischmann Scholarship from the Milan Simecka Foundation.

-During her tenure at the Center, Ms. Klamkova will study the attitude of the Slovak majority toward the Jewish minority during the existence of the wartime Slovak state (1939-1945).
-She will research the relation of the majority population toward the Jews (and the wartime state) on the background of implementing racial principles into the wartime Slovak society.
-Her study aims to fill a gap in the historiography of the Holocaust in Slovakia by examining this subject from a local level.
-To complete her research, Ms. Klamkova will utilize the Museum’s many collections on Slovakia, including oral history accounts and records from the Ministry of Interior, among others.
+During her tenure at the Center, Ms. Klamkova studied the attitude of the Slovak majority toward the Jewish minority during the existence of the wartime Slovak state (1939-1945).
+She researched the relation of the majority population toward the Jews (and the wartime state) on the background of implementing racial principles into the wartime Slovak society.
+Her study aimed to fill a gap in the historiography of the Holocaust in Slovakia by examining this subject from a local level.
+To complete her research, Ms. Klamkova utilized the Museum’s many collections on Slovakia, including oral history accounts and records from the Ministry of Interior, among others.